QuickBooks Online Integration Setup and Troubleshooting

 🛠 Troubleshooting & Tips

-• If syncing fails, check that:
+• Syncing Failed: If syncing fails, verify:

 • You are still signed into QuickBooks Online.